allegro/allegro.tech/_posts/2014-12-10-How-to-migrate-to-Java-8.md

 Many applications include a surprising amount of code which you can simplify this way.

-## Lambdas and SAM (Single Abstract Method) interfaces
+### Lambdas and functional interfaces

 One very nice thing JDK engineers implemented is the possibility of using lambda expression syntax to define any anonymous class which implements an interface with only a Single Abstract Method (SAM).
-Such interfaces are called “SAM types” in Java 8 jargon, and they are quite common in Java libraries (think of <tt>Runnable</tt>, <tt>Callable</tt> or some of the <tt>Function</tt> types found in Guava).
+Such interfaces are called functional interfaces or “SAM types” in Java 8 jargon, and they are quite common in Java libraries (think of <tt>Runnable</tt>, <tt>Callable</tt> or some of the <tt>Function</tt> types found in Guava).

 Now instead of: